spoonapps/docs/getting_started/tour_i_-_hello_world/tour_i.md

 Let's break down what just happened:

 ```
-spoon run			# Here we tell Spoonium to kick off a new container with a specified image.
+spoon run			# Here we tell Spoon to kick off a new container with a specified image.
 spoonbrew/scratch	# Our desired repo owner, "spoonbrew," and the repo/image name, "scratch."
 echo Hello World!	# Command your container to start up with "Hello World!"
 exit				# This closes your container and generates your container ID.